NamanKhare-gif/delta-demo/README.md

 # delta-demo
-This is the demo project for Git profile
+This is the demo project for Git profile.